Hackers

 Colleen Wong, founder of TechSixtyFour, told GearBrain: "At Techsixtyfour, the security of our product, My Gator Watch, is of paramount importance.
 Our business follows all IoT security industry standards and best practices as set out by the IoT Security Foundation.

-"Since 2017, we have hired a reputable London cyber security firm with industry accepted qualifications to do annual full penetration tests as part of our ongoing commitments to security along with monthly automated vulnerability assessments.
+"Since 2017, we have hired a reputable London cyber security firm with industry-accepted qualifications to do annual full penetration tests as part of our ongoing commitments to security along with monthly automated vulnerability assessments.
 We have completed our most recent pen test on Jan 30, 2019."

-The statement continued: "We appreciate Mr Munro of Pentest Partners disclosing this vulnerability to us, and our team have taken this seriously as our fix was completed within 48 hours.
+The statement continued: "We appreciate Mr Munro of Pentest Partners disclosing this vulnerability to us, and our team has taken this seriously as our fix was completed within 48 hours.
 An internal investigation of the logs did not show that anybody had exploited this flaw for malicious purposes.

 "In this instance, Mr. Munro gave only a cursory description of the security flaw to resolve this vulnerability before he would disclose it in 30 days time.
-Our technical team took this high level description, and implemented a partial fix within 12 hours.
+Our technical team took this high-level description and implemented a partial fix within 12 hours.
 They then identified the root cause and deployed a full fix within 48 hours of the notification.
 This process could have been expedited if Mr Munro had shared the low level details of the vulnerability, as we requested and as per the vulnerability disclosure policy of Mr. Munro's organisation."

 Like GearBrain on Facebook